 - an integrity infrastructure policy: statements of value, mission and vision, and standards and guidelines for conduct, including conflict of interest and communications policies, and systems for confidential submission, review and response to concerns; and,

 - a Communications Policy and protocols for communication among governance parties including Ministries, Governors, the University Executive, and the University community of students, staff, faculty, and the public.

 A summary of each Governance Committee meeting is circulated to each Board member generally within two business days following the Committee meeting.

 The Committee reports to the Board of Governors on Board performance and University governance once per year.

 MEMBERSHIP & PROCEDURES

-The nine (9) Committee members are appointed from the Board members and include the Board Chair, the Chancellor, and the President as ex officio members, the Vice-Chair(s), one student member, one faculty member, and two Board members who are external to the University.
+The nine (9) Committee members are appointed by the Board Chair from among the Board members and include the Board Chair, the Chancellor, and the President as ex officio members, the Vice-Chair(s), one student member, one faculty member, and two Board members who are external to the University.

 Appointments are made for a one-year term, from September 1 to August 31, with annual renewal.